 (D) Identify and provide maps of the area that is projected to be exposed to coastal flooding during a 20-year storm, under the selected long-term sea level rise scenario, or a another locally relevant water level that corresponds to a lower likelihood event.
 This area will extend landward of the area of future tidal inundation.
 If available, use flood mapping generated from dynamic modeling of future coastal storm conditions with sea level rise.
 Use total water level inclusive of wave runup if available from dynamic modeling or other appropriate sources.
-Use extreme still water levels if total water levels are not available and 4 wave runup is not a major factor for the shoreline. ~ (E) Analyze or describe all additional relevant coastal hazards exacerbated by sea level rise for which information is available at the time of the study, including erosion, compound flooding, and groundwater rise and salinization.
+Use extreme still water levels if total water levels are not available and wave runup is not a major factor for the shoreline.

+(E) Analyze or describe all additional relevant coastal hazards exacerbated by sea level rise for which information is available at the time of the study, including erosion, compound flooding, and groundwater rise and salinization.
 These hazards should be mapped if sufficient information is available.
 If data are not available to model future hazards, assessments should describe anticipated changes in hazard frequency, severity, and impacts.

-(F) If information is available, analysis should also consider how shoreline infrastructure may mitigate or further exacerbate impacts, such as stormwater backflow, levee and seawa protection or failure, and other interactions.
-111 (iv) Sea level rise vulnerability assessments used to inform master program provisions must Formatted: Indent: Left: 0.5", First line: 0", Tab sto 0.75", Left meet the following additional requirements.
-(A) Describe potential impacts to existing shoreline ecological functions, including nearsho rod habitat.
-This should include discussing where inland habitat migration may be blocked 104 Formatted: Indent: Left: 0.75", First line: 0" without intervention and where habitat can likely shift with rising water levels.
+(F) If information is available, analysis should also consider how shoreline infrastructure may mitigate or further exacerbate impacts, such as stormwater backflow, levee and seawall protection or failure, and other interactions.

+(iv) Sea level rise vulnerability assessments used to inform master program provisions must meet the following additional requirements.

+(A) Describe potential impacts to existing shoreline ecological functions, including nearshore habitat.
+This should include discussing where inland habitat migration may be blocked without intervention and where habitat can likely shift with rising water levels.

 (B) Describe potential impacts to shoreline development, including private and public property.
 Analysis must include potential impacts to assets that provide public access and support water-dependent uses.
 Analysis must also include the critical infrastructure necessary to sustain shoreline development, such as public and private roadways and essential utilities.

 (C) Describe potential impacts to assets that sustain water quality or have the potential to degrade water quality if they fail or are compromised including on-site sewage systems, contaminated sites, wastewater treatment facilities, and stormwater treatment facilities.

 (D) Describe potential impacts to locally valued cultural and natural resources.

 (E) Describe any locally relevant environmental justice issues related to sea level rise and shoreline management and overburdened communities or vulnerable populations who are or will be affected by sea level rise.

-(F) Align with Tribal priorities for the study, such as including or excluding any specific locations, cultural and natural resources, or other elements depending on Tribes' preferences. (v) In some cases, local governments may use regional vulnerability assessments or similar • Formatted: Indent: Left: 0.5", First line: 0", Tab sto information and summarize findings applicable to their jurisdiction, assuming that minimum 0.75", Left standards in subsection (b)(iii) and (b)(iv) are met. (vi) Local governments are encouraged to coordinate with neighboring jurisdictions when conducting sea level rise vulnerability assessments to support compatible planning. (vii) Local governments are encouraged to conduct sea level rise vulnerability assessments prio r to the start of the periodic review, as described in WAC 173-26-246(3)(b). tep 3: Review or determine sea level rise adaptation strategies.
-4 Formatted: Indent: Left: 0.25", First line: 0"
+(F) Align with Tribal priorities for the study, such as including or excluding any specific locations, cultural and natural resources, or other elements depending on Tribes' preferences.

+(v) In some cases, local governments may use regional vulnerability assessments or similar information and summarize findings applicable to their jurisdiction, assuming that minimum standards in subsection (b)(iii) and (b)(iv) are met.

-Formatted: Indent: Left: 0.25", First line: 0", Tab stops: Not at 0.5"
+(vi) Local governments are encouraged to coordinate with neighboring jurisdictions when conducting sea level rise vulnerability assessments to support compatible planning.

+(vii) Local governments are encouraged to conduct sea level rise vulnerability assessments prior to the start of the periodic review, as described in WAC 173-26-246(3)(b).

+(c) Step 3: Review or determine sea level rise adaptation strategies.